To Know Jesus and Make Him Known

 Do you see why this makes me people who support this argument look not smart?

 Seriously, dear muslims, I want to save you the embarrassment.
 You are hopefully smarter than this argument.
-But if you want to keep this ongoing, many are really glad that you do as it shows the lack of ability to read the text.
+But if you want to keep this going, many are really glad that you do as it shows the lack of ability to read the text or think on an even basic level.
 It truly is an insult to many an intelligent muslim to run with this argument.
 But please, go ahead.
+Trust me when I say it hurts your case.

 Genesis 22:15-24